Can You Maximize Your VPF Contribution Without Paying Extra Tax? Let's Clarify!

 Madhu.T.K

-That is as per Income Tax Act.
-I think it is applicable to interest on PF contributions and not contribution as it is and the entire employer's contribution will still be non taxable.
-Please check with Income Tax sites for details
+That is as per the Income Tax Act.
+I think it is applicable to interest on PF contributions and not the contribution itself, and the entire employer's contribution will still be non-taxable.
+Please check with Income Tax sites for details.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute